Ever wondered if trolling is illegal in the UK? Join the club!

 For content to be threatening, there needs to be evidence that the person sending a message intended to cause fear or anxiety.
 Again, that’s a pretty high bar.

 Where this guidance is likely to be most useful is doxxing.
-If someone shares personal information about you, like an address, with a reasonable expectation that having the information online will cause fear or anxiety, then that’s an offence.
+If someone shares personal information about you, like an address, with a reasonable expectation that having the information online will cause you fear or anxiety, then that’s an offence.
+Note, this defence will not apply if the information that is shared is already publicly available.
+So it’s important for influencers to take sensible precautions to protect personal information to begin with.
+Basically, never, EVER share someone’s personal details online without their consent.

-Related to the above, if a troll is actively encouraging a large number of people to share grossly offensive, libellous or threatening content, that’s an offence.
-Creating negative hashtags and whipping up a crowd by doxxing and saying, “Let’s show her what we think!” would be an example of this (definitely something for influencers with very large audiences to think about before revenge-outing a troll).
+Related to the above, if a troll is actively encouraging a large number of people to share what would be considered to be grossly offensive, libellous or threatening content, that’s an offence.
+Creating negative hashtags and whipping up a crowd by doxxing and saying, “Let’s show her what we think!” would be an example of this.
+This doesn’t just apply to trolls – influencers with large followings have been known to doxx trolls, potentially committing their own offence if an army of followers is let loose.

 Top Tips for Handling Trolls